j3k0/ganomede-directory/README.md

 -------------

  * `COUCH_NAME` — name of couch database, defaults to `'ganomede_directory_test'`;
+ * `COUCH_DESIGN` — name of couch db design to use (source only needs 1 design atm, but in case multiple are needed, we'll need to rethink this);
  * `COUCH_DIRECTORY_PORT_5984_TCP_ADDR` - IP of the directory couchdb, defaults to `'localhost'`;
  * `COUCH_DIRECTORY_PORT_5984_TCP_PORT` - Port of the directory couchdb, defaults to `5984`;
  * `REDIS_AUTH_PORT_6379_TCP_ADDR` - IP of the AuthDB redis